 Our time together was beginning to get shorter and of course being winter, the daylight was drawing in so after a good hearty meal and a catch up together we decided that it was right to start layering up again for a walk back to the car.

 We still needed to drive back to Norwich and drop off our eldest son Jono at his accommodation before the long drive home.

-I really enjoyed the family fun and the chance to catch up, the very brisk walk along the beach was bracing and also a pleasure.
+I really enjoyed the family fun and the chance to catch up, the very brisk walk along the beach was bracing and a pleasure.

-I found the Victorian architecture really interesting there and the amazing Winter Gardens would have looked stunning back when it was in its prime.
+I found the Victorian architecture interesting there and the amazing Winter Gardens would have looked stunning back when it was in its prime.

 The tourist industry had a big boost to attract visitors when the railway opened in 1844 and the following year the Wellington pier opened and the Britannia pier in 1858.